These warm and delicious jalapeño cheddar cheese grits were inspired by a recent trip to a trendy new restaurant in Maryland.

 The smell of the Chesapeake Bay was the same and the smells of fresh seafood drifted out of some of the same and some new restaurants along the harbor.

 We ended up eating crab cakes among other goodies at the kid-friendly Buddy’s Crabs and Ribs, which did not disappoint.
-By the way, check out my REAL Maryland crab cake recipe and my family’s favorite crab dip.

 However, it wasn’t crabs or even seafood this trip that I was inspired by.
 It was a simple side dish.
 The simple, cheesy jalapeño grits that came with our main entry were really a unexpected treat!

 Cheesy Jalapeno Grits – A Hidden Gem of a Side Dish

 My new favorite side dish was discovered New Year’s day when our whole family headed to a place only the locals would likely know, Severna Park.
 There’s a great little new restaurant there with a hip name of course, Park Tavern.
 I fell in love with their cheesy jalapeño grits as well as their cast iron serving ware.

 As soon as we returned home to PA, not only was I determined to recreate the kickin’ grits side dish, I was on a mission to find some individually sized cast iron pots to serve them in.